shanilevy/gradle-bintray-plugin/README.md

 * Please note that Ivy Publications are not supported.

-Below you can find an example for Maven Publication that can be added to your Gradle script:
+1. Maven Publications - Below you can find an example for Maven Publication that can be added to your Gradle script:

 ```groovy
 publishing {